Alejogb1/job-board/blog-data/why-are-multiple-databases--replica-not-working-in-a-test-environment-with-rails-6.md

 id: "why-are-multiple-databases--replica-not-working-in-a-test-environment-with-rails-6"
 ---

-, let's unpack this.
+.
 I've definitely seen this issue crop up more than a few times over the years, particularly when teams are scaling up their Rails applications and introducing more complex database setups.
 The problem of multiple database replicas not functioning correctly in a test environment with Rails 6, while often seemingly baffling, typically boils down to a few common culprits related to how Rails manages database connections and configurations in different environments.

 It’s not uncommon to start with a setup that works perfectly in development, hitting one central database, but then things get hairy when we try to replicate that for testing or staging – especially with replicas.
 In my experience, I've found the key is almost always in the fine-grained details of connection management and how Rails' test environment treats those connections.